-Farm Credit Administration regulations provide that, in the event a Bank is placed in liquidation, holders of Systemwide Debt Securities have claims against the Bank's assets, whether or not the holders file individual claims.
+The Farm Credit Act, provides that, in the event a Bank is placed in liquidation, holders of Systemwide Debt Securities may have claims against the Bank's assets, to the extent that such amounts payable under the Systemwide Debt Securities have not otherwise been satisfied.
 The claims of these holders are junior to claims related to costs incurred by the receiver in connection with the administration of the receivership, claims for taxes, claims of secured creditors, and claims of holders of bonds, including investment bonds, issued by the Bank individually, to the extent the bonds are collateralized in accordance with the requirements of the Farm Credit Act.
 Further, claims of holders of Systemwide Debt Securities are senior to all claims of general creditors.
 If particular Systemwide Debt Securities were offered on a secured basis, the holders of these obligations would have the priority accorded secured creditors of the liquidating Bank.
 To date, the Banks have not issued secured Systemwide Debt Securities.